eriiWilson/google-cybersecurity-labs/incident-report-dns-error/README.md

-# Incident Report: DNS Protocol Error (Port 53 Unreachable)
+# DNS Protocol Incident Report

-This folder contains a cybersecurity incident analysis completed as part of the **Google Cybersecurity Certificate** on Coursera.
+This folder contains the incident report for a DNS-related issue identified during the Google Cybersecurity Certificate course.

-## 🧠 Scenario
+## Scenario

-Customers were unable to access the website `yummyrecipesforme.com` and encountered a “destination port unreachable” error.
-Using `tcpdump`, I investigated the issue and found ICMP packets indicating a DNS query failure on UDP port 53.
+Users reported that the domain `www.yummyrecipesforme.com` was inaccessible.
+An analysis using `tcpdump` revealed ICMP packets indicating that DNS requests were not reaching port 53 of the DNS server.
+This prevented the domain name from being resolved to an IP address.

-## 📄 Files
+## Contents

-- `incident-report.pdf`: My written incident report in response to the log analysis.
+- `report.md`: A detailed incident report documenting the problem and analysis.
-- `tcpdump-log.txt`: Simulated output from the `tcpdump` network analyzer.
-- `screenshot.png`: Screenshot of the error during the incident simulation.
+- `logs/tcpdump-log.txt`: Packet capture showing the ICMP error.

 ## ✅ Skills Demonstrated